pierreazalbert/lomoencoder/README.md

-# Lomoencoder

-##Using Autoencoders with Analogue Photographs
+# Lomoencoder - Using Autoencoders with Analogue Photographs

 #### Introduction